-Oxygen Extraction Rate in Lungs | Lung Efficency at Capturing Oxygen
+Oxygen Absorption Rate in Lungs | Lung Efficiency at Capturing Oxygen

 How efficient are our lungs in oxygen extraction?

 What is the oxygen absorption rate by the body and how efficient are your lungs at capturing oxygen from the air?
 The lungs oxygen retention rate in sick people and most modern people is much less than normal because they breathe much more than the medical norm (see

 links with dozens of studies below).
 Indeed, if they extract about the same